Good stuff

 The Audi RS7 is the less sensible sibling of the RS6 Avant.
 The Audi Sport team have turned their back on traditional saloons (dinky RS3 aside), offering the five-door coupe Sportback models as an alternative alongside more conventional estates, coupes and roadsters.

-It now has five seats rather than four – “important to compete against classic saloons,” says Audi – and you can even use this mk2 RS7 to tow things.
+It also now has five seats rather than four – “important to compete against classic saloons,” says Audi – and you can even use this mk2 RS7 to tow things.

-Performance doesn’t suffer, though, with a 3.6sec 0-62mph time and optional 190mph top speed surely more than ample in a car weighing two tonnes.
 It goes without saying this car is monstrously quick.
 The engine drives all four wheels through an eight-speed automatic gearbox, with as much as 85 per cent of power sent to the rear axle, though not courtesy of a lightly immature ‘drift mode’ like you’ll find on its BMW M5 and Mercedes-AMG E63 rivals.

 What's the verdict?

-Lauding a near-600bhp, five-seat sports saloon as excellent shouldn’t feel newsworthy, but with RS-badged cars, success isn’t always a given.
-Luckily Audi Sport appears to have nailed this one, giving the new RS7 Sportback all the comfort and ‘bahn-storming pace a car like this needs, but not at the expense of the fun and engagement people like us desire.
+Lauding a 621bhp, five-seat sports saloon as excellent shouldn’t feel newsworthy, but with RS-badged cars, success isn’t always a given.
+Luckily Audi Sport appears to have nailed this one, giving the RS7 Sportback all the comfort and ‘bahn-storming pace a car like this needs, but not at the expense of the fun and engagement people like us desire.

 The Rivals